subhasisj/subhasisj/README.md

 ### Hi there 👋

-I am Subhasis Jethy, Senior Data Scientist @ Refintiv.
+I am Subhasis Jethy, Senior Data Scientist @ Refinitiv.

 You can find more about me here : https://subhasisj.github.io/portfolio/